AWS EC2 Storage

 • The size of an instance store varies by instance type.

-• Virtual devices for instance store volumes that are ephemeral[0-23], starting the first one as ephemeral0 and so on.
+• Virtual devices for instance store volumes are ephemeral[0-23], starting the first one as ephemeral0 and so on.

 • While an instance store is dedicated to a particular instance, the disk subsystem is shared among instances on a host computer.